Photo: Quicken Loans

 Like an auto lease, if the renter decides not to purchase the house, their monthly rental payments go towards nothing, and their option fee disappears, too.
 Tenants undecided about rent-to-own should stick with their apartments and a disciplined savings plan.

-Saving for a down payment on a new home isn’t much different from saving for other big expenses — all it takes is some creative financial discipline.
+Saving for a house isn’t much different from saving for other big expenses — all it takes is some creative financial discipline.
 Buying, according to the New York Times, is better than renting after five years; use that as a timeline for how long you’ll need to save, and work that into your budget.
 Soon, you’ll find that getting your foot in the door of your dream home was a dream come true.